JacksonLin1997/CSIE5434-strategy/README.md

 # CSIE5434-strategy
-This is cloud strategy for the CSIE5434 contest on Crypto Arsenal.
+This is a cloud strategy for the CSIE5434 contest on Crypto Arsenal.